 - Customer complaints that they were not given their credit card back.

 - Customer complaints that the last legitimate transaction they made before their card was stolen or fraudulently used, was at your establishment.

 While the use of counterfeit credit cards is not new, the use of these cards has exploded in recent years as hackers steal millions of records from major retailers, and rings of thieves develop new ways to capture information.
-Major data breaches, like the recent Equifax hack, have been a prime source of stolen information.
+Major data breaches, like the Equifax hack last year, have been a prime source of stolen information.
 This has become part of a growing black market that connects sophisticated hackers to identity thieves making hundreds of fake cards to withdraw cash or buy goods.

 In other instances, devices are inserted into ATM slots and other card readers (for example, gas station pumps) to copy the numbers and financial codes contained in the magnetic strips.
 The crooks then retrieve the devices or, using Wi-Fi, draw information from them into a laptop or other device.
 Encoders are used to transfer that information onto newly created cards.

-The introduction of EMV chip cards (also known as chip-and-PIN cards) offered some solutions to the problem.
+The introduction of EMV chip cards (also known as chip-and-PIN cards) in late 2015 offered some solutions to the problem.
 Cards now come with an embedded security microchip in addition to the usual magnetic stripe.
 To make a purchase, the cardholder inserts the card into a chip reader slot in the payment device.

 But in the United States, many merchants and banks have elected to bypass the PIN requirement in favor of a chip-and-signature transaction method.
 The reason?
 They’re afraid consumers won’t take well to too much change at once.
 A card that doesn’t require a PIN can conceivably be stolen and used elsewhere.